 The following is a review of The Predator — Directed by Shane Black.

-I’ve always been more of an Alien-fan than a Predator-fan.
-I don’t think of the original Predator-film as a classic, I don’t have a particularly favorable opinion about the sequels.
+While I enjoy both franchises, I’ve always been more of an Alien-fan than a Predator-fan.
+I don’t rewatch the classic original Predator-film often, I don’t have a particularly favorable opinion about the sequels.
 In fact, the spin-off film Aliens vs. Predator: Requiem is one of the films that I dislike the most.
 Continue reading “REVIEW: The Predator (2018)”→

 The following is a review of The Book of Henry – Directed by Colin Trevorrow

 About a month ago, Colin Trevorrow was replaced by J. J. Abrams as the director of the forthcoming Star Wars: Episode IX.
 Why am I putting that information into my review of a completely different movie?